The property market is going to crash!

 Eligible visa holders can come to Australia without a travel exemption or quarantining, and concessions are being granted to skilled visa holders in order to incentivise them to stay in the country for longer.

-The latest overseas arrival data from the ABS shows total arrivals to Australia began rising sharply weeks earlier, as international students, permanent residents, and Australian citizens were welcomed back.
+The latest overseas arrival data from the ABS shows total arrivals to Australia is starting to rise sharply as international students, permanent residents, and Australian citizens are welcomed back.

 And those migration numbers are only expected to continue climbing.

 As a result, we’re already seeing a pickup in demand in the rental market, once-abandoned central-city properties, and also the unit market.

 It’s worth remembering that the same “experts” who are currently predicting that property markets will crash in 2023 are the same ones who have made multiple incorrect “Doomsday” predictions over the last couple of years.

 Remember the fiscal cliff we were supposed to fall off?